 Vital Safety Tips for Preventing & Treating Frostbite and Hypothermia

-For some, winter is the best season in the Adirondacks for outdoor activities.
+For some, winter is the best season in the Adirondacks for outdoor activities like hiking or skiing.
 While it's tempting to spend a lot of time outside, the cold winter weather is potentially dangerous for anyone who isn't fully prepared for the low temperatures.

 Frostbite and hypothermia are two of the most common medical problems caused by exposure to the cold.
 If you want to avoid both this winter, then you should follow the proper preventive measures as well as know the signs of them.

 You know it's going to be a great day of skiing at Gore Mountain when you're bundled up for winter weather!

 In order to prevent frostbite and hypothermia, you will want to follow these safety tips:

 - Dress in loose, light, and comfortable layers.
 You should have a moisture-wicking material for the first layer, an insulating material for the second, and then a waterproof or windproof layer on top.